billmclean/Julia_Lessons/markdown/lesson08.md

 `Real`, and the complex method is chosen if `a`, `b`, `c` are all `Complex`.
-This paradigm, of selecting code based on the sequence of types of all actual arguments in a function call, is known as *multiple dispatch* and is a charactistic feature of the Julia programming language.
+This paradigm, of selecting code based on the sequence of types of all actual arguments in a function call, is known as *multiple dispatch* and is a characteristic feature of the Julia programming language.

 ## For-Loop